Wisden honour a 'fantastic achievement', says Pollard

 “Winning CPL, 12 games on the trot without losing a game was fantastic, winning the IPL for a fifth time — I think we continued to break records and personally continued to score runs,” said Pollard.

-Pollard said he was also pleased with his efforts this year, leading West Indies to a T20 and ODI series win over Sri Lanka last month, while becoming the third player to hit six sixes in an over in a T20 International.
+Pollard said he was also pleased with his efforts this year, leading West Indies to a T20 and One-Day International series win over Sri Lanka last month, while becoming the third player to hit six sixes in an over in a T20 International.

 “We look forward to 2021 which has started pretty decently as well, joining some esteemed company in hitting six sixes in an over in international cricket, and I look forward to continuing that sort of form and continuing to perform.”